tealeafraccoon/tealeafraccoon.github.io/about.md

 ### About Me

-When not pretending to be a raccoon on the Internet, I work as a statistics professor at a Canadian university.
+When not pretending to be a raccoon on the Internet, I work as a statistics professor.
 Part of my work focuses on communicating statistics to non-statistical audiences, which I hope will come in handy on this blog!

 ### Contact me